graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 | `String[Number?]`          | Dict<Opt<Number> String>                 |
 | `String[][Number][Unit?]?` | Opt<Dict<Opt<Unit> Array<List<String>>>> |

+## Dual type

+A Dual type can be used as either an Input type or an Output type.

+A Dual type is defined as an object type with no alterations.

 ## Input type

 An Input type is an Object type with the following Term differences,